FOSTER AND ADOPT

 Central's monthly gathering is geared for providing foster families a place to gather with

-other foster families and relax and unwind while at the same time learning both from a
+other foster families and relax and unwind while at the same time learning from an Evangelical and secular perspective.

 At the orientation you will learn: